OpenTreeOfLife/treemachine/test-synth/trivialconf/README.md

 # trivialconf synthesis test

-Here tree1 no real help:
+Here tree1 is no real help:

     (A,B)